-Medical Countermeasures is an exciting new program for DMTC, building on extensive research already undertaken by our government, industry and research partners.
+Medical Countermeasures (or MCM) is one of DMTC’s newest programs and builds on extensive research and preparatory work undertaken by government, industry and research agencies.